KyleMardell/freeflow-app/README.md

 ### Functionality

-### Wireframes
+### Wire Frames
-The project wireframes were some of the initial designs for the app, before I even created the database schema.
-I began with the wireframes because I could then visualize the pages of the app and gain an understanding of its functionality before coding.
+The project wire frames were some of the initial designs for the app, before I even created the database schema.
+I began with the wire frames because I could then visualize the pages of the app and gain an understanding of its functionality before coding.
 This also helped to understand the database fields that would be required to achieve the types of functions I wanted the app to have.

 As I wanted to keep to a mobile-first design, my plan was to limit the app width on larger screen sizes to easily create a similar look across all devices and therefore a familiar feeling for users switching between devices.
 Therefore, all my wireframe designs are based on mobile devices, as I knew I would not be creating wildly different designs for tablet or desktop devices, also reducing the design time required and helping to simplify the development stage.

-Listed below are the wireframes for each of the pages I created with the project list as example.
+Listed below are the wire frames for each of the pages I created with the project list as example.

 ![Projects List](/docmedia/design/wireframes/wire-projecsts-list.png)
 - [Project Details](/docmedia/design/wireframes/wire-project-detail.png)